SunnysideAaron/statch/docs/ADRs/ADR-10 Template Package.md

     interpreted at runtime.
 Since we want users of statch to be able to write their own templates this would be a good thing.
 - [templ](https://github.com/a-h/templ) - A HTML templating language that has great developer tooling.
+  - Of the choices left templ has the largest user base.
 - [Awesome go's list of template engines](https://github.com/avelino/awesome-go?tab=readme-ov-file#template-engines)

 ## Not an Option